kianryan/kianryan.github.io/now/now-content.md

 I'm doing some interesting work with .NET, React, NodeJs, Typescript, and a whole host of Azure and AWS services.
 We're having fun.

-I'm doing lots of image processing at the minute, and a fair bit of work with AI services.
+I'm doing lots of image processing at the minute, and a fair bit of work with ML.
+I'm not interested in generative AI.

 ## Play

 When I can, I'm helping out with at [Leigh Hackspace](https://en-gb.facebook.com/LeighHackspace/), and tinkering with electronics projects.
-I've just finished the Psion Sidecar, and just finishing InTheDark.
-Next on my desk is a vision based IOT project.
+I'm currently building a Proton Pack, and enclosures for two of my RC2014s.